 The basic requirement for admission is a four-year bachelor degree in Classics with first class or high second class (B+) standing.

-Please contact the department if you have any questions about your qualifications in the languages.
+Please contact the Graduate Coordinator if you have any questions about your qualifications in the languages.

 The application deadline is February 15th for September admission.

 You are encouraged to apply online, but if you would prefer a paper application form, please contact the department.